-I am currently seeking representation for my two as-yet unpublished novels, and working on a historical fiction novel, The Taste of Red Dust, which I am overjoyed to announce has been longlisted for the 2017 Richell Prize for Emerging Writers and in November 2018, shortlisted for the Fellowship of Australian Writers WA Emerging Writers Program.
+I am currently seeking representation for my two as-yet unpublished contemporary fiction novels, and editing my historical fiction novel, The Taste of Red Dust, which I am overjoyed to announce was longlisted for the 2017 Richell Prize for Emerging Writers and in November 2018, shortlisted for the Fellowship of Australian Writers WA Emerging Writers Program.

 Working as a General Practitioner with a special interest in counselling and family medicine has given me insight into relationships and communication as well as responses to life events.
 My experience is that we can often access our emotions, learn and better understand ourselves through fiction.

 My extensive experience in GP/medical communications in my continuing work as Hospital Liaison GP at Royal Perth Hospital since 1997 and Clinical Lead for Cardiovascular Health Network for the WA Health Department (changed to Clinical Lead for Primary Care Integration for the DoHWA Health Networks from July 2018), has led to frequent items in WA/local General Practice publications and an article “All work no play makes a dull GP” published in Australian Doctor in 1999 as well as co-authoring Australian and International journal articles.

 I studied Medicine (MBBS) at the University of Western Australia, winning the Boots Prize for Psychiatry in my final year.
 After graduating in 1991, I worked at Royal Perth Hospital until 1994 and entered the General Practice training program, achieving a Fellowship to the Royal Australian College of General Practitioners (FRACGP) in 1995.
-I work as a GP in Wembley in a limited capacity due to my other commitments.
+I work as a GP in Wembley in a limited capacity due to my other commitments (currently on extended leave).
 If you’d like more information about my career please see my LinkedIn Profile.

 I love to spend time with family and friends, read, walk along our beautiful Perth beaches and parks, garden and enjoy a glass of wine (preferably bubbly or cellared or both) in moderation.